VMaxx/RepetierIntegration/README.md

 # RepetierPlugin
 # Version 3.4
 # Shane Bumpurs
-Cura plugin which enables printing directly to Repetier and monitoring the progress  This plugin is basically a copy of the Octoprint plugin with the necessary changes to work with repetier server.
-Supports Repetier Server 86.0-90.1
+Cura plugin which enables printing directly to Repetier and monitoring the progress

+This plugin is basically a copy of the Octoprint plugin with the necessary changes to work with repetier server.

 Installation
 ----